 '''

 PixmapPtr

-GetScratchPixmapHeader (pScreen, width, height, depth, bitsPerPixel, devKind, pPixData)
+GetScratchPixmapHeader(pScreen, width, height, depth, bitsPerPixel, devKind

+ScreenPtr

-ScreenPtr pScreen;
+pScreen;

+int

 width;

+height;

 int

 int

-height;
+depth;

 int

-depth;

 bitsPerPixel;

+devKind;

 int

-int

-devKind;

 pointer

 pPixData;

 void FreeScratchPixmapHeader(pPixmap)

 PixmapPtr pPixmap;

 '''

 DDX should use these two DIX routines when it has a buffer of raw image data that it wants to manipulate as a pixmap temporarily, usually so that some other part of the server can be leveraged to perform some operation on the data.
 The data should be passed in pPixData, and will be stored in an implementation-dependent place (usually pPixmap->devPrivate.ptr).
 The other fields go into the corresponding PixmapRec fields.
 If successful, GetScratchPixmapHeader returns a valid PixmapPtr which can be used anywhere the server expects a pixmap, else it returns NULL.
 The pixmap should be released when no longer needed (usually within the same function that allocated it) with FreeScratchPixmapHeader.